Residency Requirements & Legal Guide in Guyana

 Consumer Protection

-- ✓7-day return for faulty goods
+- ✓7-day cooling-off for some contracts

 - ✓Price display mandatory